The Principal Dev – Masterclass for Tech Leads

 Or install manually:

 Go to Cursor Settings -> MCP -> Add new MCP Server.
-Name to your liking, use command type with the command npx @playwright/mcp.
+Name to your liking, use command type with the command npx @playwright/mcp@latest.
 You can also verify config or add command like arguments via clicking Edit.

 Gemini CLI